raleel/cfi-srd/0005_Skills.md

 ### Language (Thieves' Cant) (INT+CHA)

-_Rogues Only_.
-Requires Oath to the Thieves' Guild to learn this patois at Base Level.
+_(Rogues Only)_: Requires Oath to the Thieves' Guild to learn this patois at Base Level.
 This 'Language' skill consists of slang and implied meanings and is used between thieves to discuss pursuits of an illicit nature in public, without giving away information to other interested parties.
 This communication is limited to discussions about breaking and entering.
 Rogues that are long-term members of the Thieves Guild will automatically know this skill at Base Level +40%.
 Those that pick it up in play start at Base Level.

 ### Lockpicking (DEX x2)

 Lockpicking is the ability to open a mechanical locking system without the aid of a key or other device made specifically for the lock.
 It includes the techniques of levering open bolted or barred doors and windows without causing damage.
-Lockpicking may also be used 'reverse pick a lock'; lock a door, chest, and so on, when no key is available.
+Lockpicking may also be used 'reverse pick a lock'; i.e. lock a door, chest, and so on, when no key is available.

 ### Lore (INT x2)

-Lore covers a specific body of knowledge which must be chosen when the skill is first learned.
+Lore covers a specific body of knowledge which must be chosen when the skill is first learned: e.g. Lore (Alchemy).
 Alchemy, Astrology, Astronomy, Geography, Heraldry, History, Midwifery, Mineral, Monsters, Politics, Religion, Strategy and Tactics: these are all typical examples of Lore skills.
-Skill in a Lore means the character understands its fundamentals, how it can be applied to immediate challenges and problems and can use the Lore to recall useful information.
+Skill in a Lore means the character understands its fundamentals, how it can be applied to immediate challenges and problems and can use the Lore (Topic) skill to recall useful information.

 ### Mechanisms (DEX+INT)